 3B - STL

-Nolan Arenado went 1-for-4 with a solo home run and two runs scored against his former team on Sunday afternoon.
+Nolan Arenado went 1-for-4 with a solo home run in a loss to the Cubs on Tuesday.

 Arenado's solo shot to left center off of Trevor Williams gave the Cardinals an early 2-1 lead.
 It was Arenado's 18th long ball of the season, who has slumped mightily in the month of July.
 He also has 44 runs scored, 57 RBI, and a solid-yet-unspectacular .258 AVG and .800 OPS on the season.